Blog post by Emma Doherty:

 If you would like to hear more about Emma, Jack and Mikey, then you can visit Emma’s blog:yummymummysblog.wordpress.com/.

-If you, like Emma, have had a premature baby and have any concerns about your next pregnancy, please visit our support pages, or call our helpline on 0500 618 140.
+If you, like Emma, have had a premature baby and have any concerns about your next pregnancy, please visit our support pages, or call the Bliss helpline.